discoloured teeth , chromogenic bacteria, black stains, kids teeth

 enamel hypoplasia, discolored teeth , chromogenic bacteria, black stains, kids teeth

-Enamel defects, most commonly know as enamel hypoplasia is seen in kids sometimes.
+Enamel defects, most commonly known as enamel hypoplasia are seen in kids sometimes.
 The enamel in this defect is either very thin, has pits, is stained or sometimes completely absent.
 The cause can vary from genetic to environmental.

-The teeth with Enamel hypoplasia appear more brownish in color and can be more sensitive to hot and cold.
-The tooth is more prone to cavities, abrades more often.
-It is not necessary if the milk teeth had enamel hypoplaia then the permanent teeth also would be affected, and vice versa.
+The teeth with Enamel hypoplasia appear more brownish in colour and can be more sensitive to hot and cold.
+The tooth is more prone to cavities, and abrades more often.
+It is not necessary if the milk teeth had enamel hypoplasia then the permanent teeth also would be affected, and vice versa.
 If the environmental factors are involved, depending upon the exposure either of the dentition can be affected.

 Prevention and Treatment:

-Prevention to enamel hypoplasia is difficult, as it is diagnosed after the eruption of teeth.
-But there are treatment options and home remedies to prevent further loss of enamel.
+Prevention of enamel hypoplasia is difficult, as it is diagnosed after the eruption of teeth.
+However there are treatment options and home remedies to prevent further loss of enamel.

-1. 1.
-Brush twice a day with a pea size of age appropriate fluoridated toothpaste
+1. Brush twice a day with a pea size of age-appropriate fluoridated toothpaste

 7. Medical Conditions